 1. General Information

-Chinese script is the logogram used in the writing of Chinese and some other Asian languages.
+Chinese script is the logograms used in the writing of Chinese and some other Asian languages.
 They are called Hanzi in Chinese, Kanji in Japanese and Hanja in Korean.

-Since the Hanzi unification in the Qin dynasty (221-207 B.C.), the most important change in the Chinese Hanzi occurred in the middle of 20th century when more than two thousand Simplified characters were introduced as official forms in Mainland China.
+Since the Hanzi unification in the Qin dynasty (221-207 B.C.), the most important change in the Chinese Hanzi occurred in the middle of the 20th century when more than two thousand Simplified characters were introduced as official forms in Mainland China.

 As a result, the Chinese language has two writing systems: Simplified Chinese (SC) and Traditional Chinese (TC).
-Both systems use the same script but are expressed using different subsets under Unicode definition of the same Han script.
+Both systems are expressed using different subsets under the Unicode definition of the same Han script.
 The two writing systems use SC and TC respectively while sharing a large common “unchanged” Hanzi subset that occupies around 60% in contemporary use.
-The common “unchanged” Hanzi subset enables a primarily simplified Chinese user to understand texts written in traditional Chinese with little difficulty and vice versa.
+The common “unchanged” Hanzi subset enables a simplified Chinese user to understand texts written in traditional Chinese with little difficulty and vice versa.
 The Hanzi in SC and TC have the same meaning and the same pronunciation and are typical variants.

 The Japanese kanji were adopted for recording the Japanese language from the 5th century AD.
 Chinese words borrowed into Japanese could be written with Chinese characters, while Japanese words could be written using the character for a Chinese word of similar meaning.
 Finally, in Japanese, all three scripts (kanji, and the hiragana and katakana syllabaries) are used as main scripts.

 The Chinese script spread to Korea together with Buddhism from the 2nd century BC to the 5th century AD.
 In times past, until the 15th century, in Korea, Literary Chinese was the dominant form of written communication, prior to the creation of Hangul, the Korean alphabet.
-In the modern Hangul-based Korean writing system, Chinese characters are no longer officially used to represent native morphemes, but still used by a few Korean people in daily life sometimes.
+In the modern Hangul-based Korean writing system, Chinese characters are no longer officially used to represent native morphemes, but still sometimes used by a few Korean people in daily life.

-Historically, Chinese characters were used in Mongolia and Vietnam, but not any more.
-Accordingly, Chinese Generation Panel dose not take into account the usage of Chinese scripts within Mongolia and Vietnam.
+Historically, Chinese characters were also used in Mongolia and Vietnam, but not any more.
+Accordingly, the Chinese Generation Panel does not take into account the usage of Chinese scripts within Mongolia and Vietnam.

 2 Countries with Significant User Communities for Chinese Script

 Chinese script is used for writing a diverse set of languages across East Asia and South East Asia.
-Some major countries and regions using Chinese script are depicted in this map.
+Some major countries and regions using Chinese script are depicted in this map: